Bizarre creatures, violence, peril in chaotic, trippy show.

 Parents Need to Know

 Parents need to know that The Amazing Digital Circus is an animated series about people trapped within a digital world.
-It contains some dark themes of digital entrapment and psychological distress, which could be unsettling.
+It addresses dark themes of digital entrapment and psychological distress, which could be unsettling.
 Characters express fear, notably in scenes involving "The Void" and attacks by digitally monstrous entities.
 Violence is more psychological and bizarre than physical but there are pratfalls and cartoonish violence; one episode focuses on the characters getting guns and trying to kill each other in a gamified trust exercise.
 There's also moderate insult language such as "sucker," "shut up," "You parasite!" and "idiot."
 Stronger profanity is bleeped or cut off, such as "motherf--ker."

 Violence & Scariness